goldin2008/Note/mlsd.md

 ***Details***
 1. Clarify Requirements/`Setting up the problem`
+The interviewer’s question is generally very broad.
+So, the first thing you need to do is ask questions.
+Asking questions will close the gap between your understanding of the question and the interviewer’s expectations from your answer.
+You will be able to narrow down your problem space, chalk out the requirements of the system, and finally arrive at a precise machine learning problem statement.
     - What is the goal?
 Any secondary goal?
       - e.g. for CTR - maximizing the number of clicks is the primary goal.
 A secondary goal might be the quality of the ads/content
     - Ask questions about the scale of the system - how many users, how much content?
-    - This will help you narrow down the scope of the problem and ensure your system’s requirements closely match the interviewer’s.
     - Prediction/Classification problem?
 Supervised Learning/Unsupervised Learning, Recommendation System
     - Your conversation should also include questions about performance/speed and capacity considerations of the system.
       Performance and Capacity Considerations